If you are experiencing pain in your hands while doing simple tasks like holding a cup or turning a doorknob, know you are not alone.

 This exercise is more focused on hand coordination and dexterity to keep your hands and fingers healthy:

-• Then move from your pinky finger back through each finger to the index finger again.
-This is one of my favorite exercises to build coordination with my patients.
+- Then, move from your pinky finger back through each finger to the index finger again.
+This is one of my favorite exercises for building coordination with my patients.

-• For an extra challenge, you can vary the speed at which you perform the task, close your eyes or perform multiple touches on each finger.
+- For an extra challenge, you can vary the speed at which you perform the task, close your eyes, or make multiple touches with each finger.

 Always listen to your body and stop any exercises that cause pain or intense discomfort.